digital-asset/lib-cdm-event-specification-module/daml/Readme.md

-# How to use
+# How to use the Haskell module

-In order to use this library, copy the source code into the application.
+To use this library, copy the source code into your application.

-An example how to extend `Update` to be an instance of `Fetch` can be found [here](src/Example.daml).
+For an example of how to extend `Update` to be an instance of `Fetch`, see [src/Example.daml](src/Example.daml).